elsampsa/fastapi-fullstack-cloud-deploy/az-example-deployment/README.md

 ### 5. Push

 Push `fapi-azure-backend` and `fapi-azure-frontend` into the ACR.
-You can use the convenience script `push-az.bash` (see above)
+You can use the convenience script `push.bash` (see above)

 ### 6. Deploy